Moogsoft Introduces Probable Root Cause [Alpha]

 This can often be successfully accomplished by looking at the Situation Timeline or at the Knowledge Tab, where Incident.MOOG presents similar Situations from the past along with the remediating steps that were taken.
 However, to increase the degree of certainty, Moogsoft has taken a huge leap forward.

-In the latest release of Incident.MOOG (5.1.7), Moogsoft announces the introduction of Probable Root Cause (PRC).
+In the v5.1.7 release of Incident.MOOG, Moogsoft announced the introduction of Probable Root Cause (PRC) to some customers as an Alpha test.

 What is Probable Root Cause?